 Savage recounts how he made a mock clip about a Zoom conference during which he investigates noises in his attic and is attacked by supernatural forces, using a clip taken from [Rec] (2007).
 This proved an unexpected viral success and Savage received a production deal with the Shudder network to expand the idea to a full-length film.
 Operating with a script that was largely improvised, Savage and his actors created the film remotely in their own homes in the midst of lockdown, each setting up their own lighting and doing their own makeup, even arranging their own effects scenes.

 Host is essentially Unfriended (2014) updated for the era of the Covid lockdown.
 Unfriended was the idea of a Found Footage Film that took place across social media where the film screen was represented by a computer screen across which various pop-up windows appeared and the characters interacted.
 The only real difference is a slightly different supernatural menace – something unleashed during an internet séance – and the Skype messages are replaced by a Zoom call, which became the video messaging service de rigeur during the lockdown.

-The film became a surprise success, clearly having something that appealed to people caught at home during lockdown.
+The film became a surprise success, clearly having something that appealed to people at home during lockdown.
 It gave a big boost to Rob Savage who netted a three-film deal with Blumhouse on the back of this.
 Savage next went on to make the crazed Found Footage film Dashcam (2021) and the Stephen King adaptation The Boogeyman (2023).